emissary-ingress/emissary/user-guide/tls-termination.md

 If the output to the `kubectl` command is not similar to the example above, edit the Ambassador Edge Stack service to add the `https` port.

-After verifying Ambassador Edge Stack is listening on port 443, send a request to the tour backend service with curl:
+After verifying Ambassador Edge Stack is listening on port 443, send a request to the backend service with curl:

 ```
 curl -k https://{{AMBASSADOR_IP}}/backend/